jgcaffari1/CremonaDiagram/README.md

 # GraphVisualizer
  A simple program for creating a zero gravity Cremona Diagram.
 This graph implementation also contains some basic graph algorithms.
+If you have a suggestion on another algorithm to visualize, let me know.

 ## Controls